ryanjjung/cookbook/marinara-sauce.md

 ## Directions

-0. Put enough vegetable oil in the saucepan to cover the bottom, 1-2 tbsp.
+0. Put enough olive oil in the saucepan to cover the bottom, 1-2 tbsp.
 Raise stovetop to medium heat.
 0. When the oil is hot, add the diced onions, rosemary, oregano, thyme, and fennel.
 Cook them over medium heat until the onion is translucent, 5-8 minutes, stirring often.